Collective contributions to polarization in political voting: Discussion

 \textbf{Sampling from the posterior}

 We sample from the posterior using the Hamiltonian Monte Carlo No U-Turn Sampler (HMC NUTS) implemented in NumPyro.
 We run $10^3$ independent MCMC chains initialized with random samples from the prior and run them for $T=5\times10^3\times K$ steps with tree search depth of 6.
-The code is available at \url{https://github.com/gavinforest/Congressional-Voting}.
+Code will be provided in a GitHub repository to reproduce our sampling procedure.

 We find from numerical exploration that an unconstrained fields problem generally performs worse in terms of likelihood and lower-order statistics like the average votes and pairwise correlations.
 The large parameter space is difficult to search exhaustively; thus, the consensus field is \textit{a priori} unnecessary, but it substantially reduces the parameter space, improves the quality of the solutions found by reducing the space of possible solutions, and enforces a kind of minimality that is also consistent with the ``norm of consensus.''
 While removing symmetries and additional simplifying assumptions do not necessarily remove the problem of multiple maxima in the solution landscape, we find from extensive numerical sampling that for many of the congressional sessions only a single peak in the posterior emerges, which demonstrates that the approach leads to a better posed problem than fully free biases.
 This is reflected in the sampled parameters, whose standard error of the mean converges to a stable value as we show in Figure~\ref{fig:maps}.